Manaslu Circuit ( MCT ) Trek

 How to reach Maccha Khola from Kathmandu?

 The trip takes about 9 to 10 hours.
 Buses stop for lunch and bathroom breaks along the way.
 Since it’s a long journey, have breakfast before you board the bus.
 You can also bring snacks for the ride.
 Buses often stop near local restaurants, so you can grab lunch while you wait.
 The length of stops may change.
-Road conditions can vary, so be sure to stay hydrated and keep your energy levels up.
+Road conditions can vary, so be sure to stay hydrated and maintain your energy levels.
 The bus ride from KTM to Macchakhola is the cheapest way.

 Do We Need Guide And Porter For Manaslu Circuit Trek?